Minhas Craft Brewery: Capabilities

 The Minhas Craft Brewery produces a variety of over 233 beers, spirits, liqueurs and wines.
 Their products are shipped across Canada, the U.S. and 16 other countries worldwide (including: Brazil, Chile, China, Colombia, Costa Rica, England, Finland, Guam, Japan, Malaysia, Mexico, Norway, Panama and Trinidad).
 The facility offers daily brewery tours and beer tastings.
 It also houses the largest brewery memorabilia museum in the United States.

 This brewery is one of the alcohol manufacturing companies owned by the Minhas siblings – collectively designated as Minhas Brewery- that generate more than $155 million in revenue annually.
 The other companies under the Minhas Brewery umbrella are: Minhas Micro Brewery in Calgary, Alberta, Canada; Minhas Distillery in Monroe, WI; and Pizza Brew Restaurant in Calgary, Alberta, Canada.

 History

-Minhas Craft Brewery opened in 1845 as the Monroe Brewing Company under the ownership of Mr. Bissinger.
-Since opening the brewery and property ownership changed hands ten times until the Minhas Siblings purchased it in 2006.
-Prior to the Minhas purchase the brewery was known as Joseph Huber Brewing Company.
-Upon acquisition Ravinder and Manjit Minhas changed the name to the Minhas Craft Brewery.

-In 2021, the brewery partnered with the Nelk entertainment group to produce Happy Dad hard seltzer.
+History

+Minhas Brewery was founded in 2002 in Calgary, Alberta, Canada, by siblings Manjit Minhas and Ravinder Minhas.
+Originally incorporated as the Mountain Crest Brewing Company, the enterprise began by producing affordable beer for the Western Canadian market under the slogan "Damn Good Beer."

+In 2003, the company gained national attention when it challenged major beer suppliers in Alberta over pricing practices, contributing to the liberalization of beer retailing rules in the province.
+Within a few years, Mountain Crest became one of the largest independent breweries in Western Canada.

+In 2006, the Minhas family acquired the historic Joseph Huber Brewing Company in Monroe, Wisconsin, the second-oldest brewery in the United States, originally founded in 1845.
+The acquisition marked the company’s expansion into the American market and the rebranding of the facility as the Minhas Craft Brewery.
+The Monroe site became the main production centre for both Canadian and U.S. distribution.

+Following this expansion, the company diversified under the Minhas Beverage Group, encompassing the Minhas Micro Brewery, Minhas Distillery, and Minhas Winery in Wisconsin, as well as the Minhas Brewery in Calgary.
+Its portfolio includes beers, spirits, wines, and ready-to-drink beverages distributed across North America and internationally.

+Manjit Minhas later gained national prominence as a venture capitalist and television personality on the CBC show Dragons’ Den.

+As of the 2020s, Minhas Brewery remains one of the largest privately owned breweries in Canada and among the few with significant operations in both Canada and the United States.